domainsofapp/domainsofapp.github.io/_posts/2016-02-19-notable-quotations.md

 Remember that the future is not yet written.
 So when things look dark, do as my mighty mom would insist.
 Lace up your dancing shoes, and get to work. --Bruce Springsteen, American Singer-songwriter, in Springsteen on Broadway

-May the darkness within you find peace in the light. --Inscription for character "Ben" in Umbrella Academy, S1:E1 "We Only See Each Other at Weddings and Funerals"

 Your scientists were so preoccupied with whether or not they could that they didn't stop to think if they should. --Dr. Ian Malcolm character in Jurassic Park

 Everyone gets the experience.
 Some get the lesson. --T. S. Eliot, American-British Poet

+May the darkness within you find peace in the light. --Inscription for character "Ben" in Umbrella Academy, S1:E1 "We Only See Each Other at Weddings and Funerals"

+War.
+Such an fascinating concept.
+A temporary salve for a permanent human flaw. --The Handler character in Umbrella Academy, S1:E6 "The Day That Wasn't"

+Wakey wakey, eggs and bakey! --Klaus character in Umbrella Academy, S1:E8 "I Heard a Rumor"

+God, grant me the serenity to accept the things I cannot change, courage to change the things I can, and wisdom to know the difference.
+(Serenity Prayer) --Reinhold Niebuhr, Theologian

+Trust, but verify. --Suzanne Massie, American Scholar

+Jeepers!
+Zoinks! --Scooby-Doo